alexkrnnk/clothing-store-backend-demo/README.md

 ### Configure the environment

-Create `.env` files in the `frontend` and `backend` directories to store your environment-specific configurations like database credentials, API keys, etc. Each directory contains a sample `.env` file to guide you:
+Create `.env` file in the`backend` directory to store your environment-specific configurations like database credentials, API keys, etc. Each directory contains a sample `.env` file to guide you:

 - **Backend**: You'll find an example `.env` file named `.env.example` in the `backend` directory.
 Copy this file and adjust the values as needed.